| Doc. Number | Article Title | Effective Date | Version |

 To configure a restricted workflow:

-- Login to the CRM and click the Settlements tab.
+- Login to the CRM and go to Settlements tab > Settings.

 - From the left panel, select Status Workflow.